-Group H: South Korea, Lebanon, North Korea, Turkmenistan, Sri Lanka
+Group H: South Korea, Lebanon, North Korea (withdrew), Turkmenistan, Sri Lanka

-Round Three (final group round): The remaining 12 nations will be drawn into two groups of six teams.
-Group winners and runners-up qualified for the World Cup.
-To be played September 2021 to March 2022.
+Round Three (final group round): The remaining 12 nations were drawn into two groups of six teams.
+Group winners and runners-up will qualify for the World Cup.

 Round Four: The teams finishing third in round three played a two-legged playoff, to be played May or June 2022.
 The winners then advanced to an inter-confederation playoff, to be played June 2022.